-Although the system would eventually be named a “Civil Engineering Monument of the Millennium” by the American Society of Civil Engineers (ASCE), not everyone was happy at the time.
-Missouri objected, fearing that all of Chicago’s pollution would flow down the Des Plaines River, into the Illinois River and finally into the Mississippi, which was the source of St. Louis’s drinking water.
-In 1906, the state of Missouri sued Illinois, but the U.S. Supreme Court ruled in favor of Illinois, stating that there was no evidence that the water quality in the Mississippi had been affected.
+Although the system would eventually be named a “Civil Engineering Monument of the Millennium” by the American Society of Civil Engineers (ASCE), not everyone considered it a triumph.
+Missouri objected, fearing that all of Chicago’s pollution would inevitably flow into the Mississippi – the source of St Louis’s drinking water.
+In 1906, the state of Missouri sued Illinois, but the US Supreme Court ruled in favor of Illinois, stating that there was no evidence that the water quality in the Mississippi River had been affected.

 Construction continued uninterrupted, and the canal was extended several times, including the building of other canals to support and perfect the system.
 With the reversal of the river, the water supply greatly improved, along with Chicagoans’ health.
 This piece of Chicago’s history was a groundbreaking achievement in more ways than one.

 Esme Benjamin contributed additional reporting to this article.